List of Dhruva supporting characters

 Super Commando Dhruva titles have featured a long list of secondary supporting characters over the years that includes friends, foes, family, love interests and at times other Raj comics superheroes in crossovers.
-The first major recurring supporting character to be introduced in Dhruva series was his foster father I. G. Rajan Mehra in Dhruva's debut title itself.
-A couple of issues later Chandika, arguably the most important and most popular side character not only in Dhruva series but in entire Raj comics universe, was introduced.
-At times, Dhruva has appeared alongside other superheroes of Raj comics universe in multi-hero crossovers.
-Dhruva also has a well known rogues gallery full of an assortment of supervillains including Grand Master Robo, Chandakaal and Mahamanav.
+The first major recurring supporting character introduced in the Dhruva series was his foster father, I. G. Rajan Mehra, in Dhruva's debut title.
+A couple of issues later, Chandika—arguably the most important and popular side character not only in the Dhruva series but in the entire Raj Comics universe—was introduced.
+At times, Dhruva has appeared alongside other Raj Comics superheroes in multi-hero crossovers.Dhruva also has a well known rogues gallery full of an assortment of supervillains including Grand Master Robo, Chandakaal, and Mahamanav.

 Family

 This section enlists characters who are either related to Dhruva (blood relatives/foster relatives) or are very close to him.

 Immediate family

 Following is the list of Dhruva's blood relatives.